H2O 8x42 Waterproof Binoculars

 Firstly, the waterproof technology keeps the interior from getting damaged and the lenses from fogging or collecting water.
 This is beneficial for hunting in wet seasons, or on a particularly foggy or dewy morning.

 Some nautical binoculars are also made with rangefinder reticles.
 This feature is typically used for sighting landmarks or other navigational aids while at sea.
-Generally, the scale shown on the image allows sailors to calculate the distance to the object based on a known height, although some have laser systems for more accurate measurements.
-A hunter may also find the rangefinder quite helpful.
-Using this feature, a hunter can measure the distance and direction to the target.
+Generally, the scale shown in the image allows sailors to calculate the distance to the object based on a known height, although some have laser systems for more accurate measurements.
+A hunter may find the rangefinder quite helpful.
+Using rangefinder binoculars, a hunter can measure the distance and direction of the target.